Core Operating Departments

 Residential manages a portfolio of 149 graduate and faculty residential buildings around the Morningside Heights campus as well as in Manhattan Valley and Riverdale, Bronx.
 The department is responsible for routine operations and maintenance of over 5,700 University-owned or managed units which are used to house eligible students, fellows, and faculty and certain eligible officers of research, libraries, and administration.
 Through the Off-Campus Housing Assistance (OCHA) office, Residential also supports Columbia affiliates in their search for rental housing in non-Columbia-owned buildings by providing advice, resources, and an online database of available housing.

-Strategic Communications and Construction Business Initiatives manages all internal and external communications for the Facilities & Operations portfolio.
-The team also manages the organization’s Construction Supplier Diversity program and supports the University’s community and governmental relations by enhancing communications about contracting and job opportunities, mentoring and monitoring participation for Columbia-qualified minority-, women- and local (MWL) business enterprises, and providing tracking and reporting services for University obligations and commitments.
+The University Supplier Diversity program supports the University’s community and governmental relations by enhancing communications about contracting and job opportunities, mentoring and monitoring participation for Columbia-qualified minority-, women- and local (MWL) business enterprises, and providing tracking and reporting services for University obligations and commitments.

 Columbia University Irving Medical Center (CUIMC) Facilities Management and Campus Services is a separate entity that is comprised of several divisions that provide services at the University’s Medical Center, including Custodial Operations, Engineering & Maintenance, Capital Project Management, Facilities Compliance, Student Housing Services, Energy Management & Sustainability, Facilities Finance & Administration, Health Sciences Library, Faculty Club, and Student Health Services.